NeuralMMO/beta/rst/game_wiki.rst

 **Time and Gameplay**
 The gameplay consists of time units called “ticks.”
 Each tick provides the opportunity for every Agent and NPC** to do any, all or none of the following actions:

+.. grid:: 3

-   - Move **1 tile in any available direction.**
+    .. grid-item-card::  Move 1 tile in any available direction

         - Agents cannot move off of the game space, or **into water.**
         - As the game progresses, the action space becomes constrained as a fog encircles the board.
 Agents cannot be in tiles covered in fog, and all gradually move towards the center of the game space.

-  - Attack an Agent - either NPC or from another team.
+    .. grid-item-card::  Attack an Agent - either NPC or from another team

         - Attack can only be against one other Agent or NPC
         - To attack, your Agent must be within three tiles as the opponent -- actually within a 7x7 square around your Agent.**

-   - Buy OR Sell
-      - **explanation of market system**

-  - Give an Item to a Teammate
-      - Giving items to other Agents is not permitted

-   - Remove an Item from Inventory
-      - *Reasons to sell an item -
-         - Item has no gameplay utility at that juncture, including no market value
-         - Item would take too long to sell, and opportunity cost of space being occupied in inventory is higher
+ .. grid-item-card::  Inventory Management
-         - Inventory capacity is 12 items, including armor, weapon, tools, and consumables.
+        Inventory capacity is 12 items, including armor, weapon, tools, and consumables.
+        - Buy or Sell in the Market
+        - Destroy an item if no market value
+        - **Giving an item to a team mate is not permitted**

 **TBD - whether one can Buy/Sell; Give and Destroy simultaneously